nwtgck/fakelish-npm/README.md

 (<https://runkit.com/nwtgck/5b92ba85f11fe20011ed3873>)

-The output should like the following.
+The output should be like the following.

 ```
 Vess